wolfelyang/Q-docs/tutorials/cli.md

 gql add-project
 ?
 Enter project name for new project: dp
 ?
 Local schema file path: dp.graphql
 ?
-Endpoint URL (Enter to skip): https://qtraining01.knowledge.maana.io:8443/service/<INSERT YOUR SERVICE ID FROM ABOVE HERE>/graphql
+Endpoint URL (Enter to skip): https://<INSERT ENDPOINT URL>:8443/service/<INSERT YOUR SERVICE ID FROM ABOVE HERE>/graphql ?
-?
 Name of this endpoint, for e.g. default, dev, prod: (default) ?
 Subscription URL (Enter to skip):
 ?
 Do you want to add other endpoints?
 No